 Johann Zarco climbed the podium three times, earning two titles, the best young rider in the category and the best independent rider, in 6th position overall.
 His team-mate Jonas Folger finished 2nd at his home Grand Prix in Germany, but was not able to contest in the last four races of the championship for health reasons.
 He still finished the season inside the top 10.

-In 2018, Johann Zarco and Jonas Folger will remain with the Tech3 team.
+In 2018, Johann Zarco will remain with Monster Yamaha Tech3.
+At his side Hafizh Syahrin will debut in the MotoGP class, following Jonas Folger’s announcement not to feel able to ride the 2018 season.
+The Tech3 team already made history with bringing the first Malaysian rider in the premier class.
 Thanks to the two young and incredibly talented riders, this season promises a wealth of emotions.